 How to Select a Movie for MovieTalk

 It’s important to select movies carefully because not all movies are appropriate for MovieTalk.
 Dr. Hastings advises teachers to find movies that have a lot of physical action that can be seen on screen and that do not rely too heavily on dialogue.
-The movies I’ve used for my ESL students so far are: Jingle All the Way, Matilda, and Finding Nemo.
+The movies I’ve used for my ESL students so far are: Jingle All the Way, Matilda, Richie Rich, and Finding Nemo.

 It’s also important to consider your students’ interests and genre preferences.
 You might consider giving them a choice between two or three movies and having them vote on which one they want to watch.
 I probably would not have chosen Finding Nemo for my students (with adults, I tend to avoid using cartoons), but several of my students requested it.
 You might also want to consider using a movie that could teach students about the culture of the language you teach.
 For example, I chose Jingle All the Way partially because I thought it would be a good way for my ESL students to learn more about American Christmas traditions.